We exist because the old game stopped working.

 No sabotage upsells

-What we look for: 3+ years in business, real local reputation, a problem that digital can actually solve, and an owner who's ready to invest in growth instead of grinding.
+What we look for: three or more years in business, a real local reputation, a problem that digital can actually solve, and an owner who's ready to invest in growth instead of just grinding.

 What we avoid: get-rich-quick schemes, businesses we don't believe in, anyone who treats agencies as disposable.
-We'd rather have 20 long-term partners than 100 quick projects.
+We'd rather have twenty long-term partners than a hundred quick projects.

 Two ways to start.